Boiler Blog - Herts Boilers

 10. Expansion vessel - is my expansion vessel okay?

-There is a key device in all sealed heating systems (such as combi boilers or megaflow systems) called an expansion vessel which deals with the expansion of the system water.
-An expansion vessel can be inside a combi boiler, or inside a system boiler, or at an external position in a sealed heating system.
-Regardless of what type it is, the expansion vessel needs to be checked and charged with a proper amount or air every few years.
+There is a key component in all sealed heating systems (such as combi boilers or megaflow systems) called expansion vessel which deals with the expansion of system water.
+An expansion vessel can be inside a combi boiler, or inside a system boiler, or at an external position (not inside a boiler) in a sealed heating system.
+Regardless of what type it is and where it is located, the expansion vessel needs to be checked and charged with a proper amount of compression air in every two or three years.

-But in our experience of 14 years in the industry, 70-80% of expansion vessels on existing boilers are depleted, eg, without enough air left inside.
+But in our experience of 15 years in heating industry, 70-80% of expansion vessels on existing boilers or systems are depleted, eg, without enough air left inside, and over 50% combi boilers are having no air in expansion vessels at all.
 This is usually due to a lack of boiler services, or due to the incompetency of heating engineers who had got involved with these boilers before.

 11. My heating system is losing pressure on a daily basis, what is the problem?

 The physics is very simple - there is a leak somewhere in the system!
 The leak can only be at one of these three points: 1. the boiler pressure relief valve (PRV), or 2. the boiler main heat exchanger, or 3. on external pipes and valves.
-But to find out the actual point where a leak is occuring is sometimes not straightforward and solved by just one visit.
-So we wrote this Diagnosis Strategy to help our customers understanding the problem.
+To find out the actual point where a leak is occuring is sometimes not straightforward and solved by just one visit, so we wrote this Diagnosis Strategy to help our customers understanding the problem.

 Diagnosis Strategy - exclusively written by Herts Boilers